 Some employers offer coverage for employees only, or for employees and their children, and do not offer spousal coverage.
-Large employers will face a penalty for failing to offer coverage to full-time employees and their children under the age of 26 if at least one employee receives a premium tax credit for Marketplace coverage.
+Large employers will face a penalty for failing to offer coverage to full-time employees and their dependents if at least one employee receives a premium tax credit for marketplace coverage.
 There is no penalty for failure to offer coverage to the employee's spouse.
-If no plan offered by the employer covers the spouse or children, the spouse or children may purchase insurance in the Marketplace and qualify for premium tax credits, assuming all other eligibility rules are met.
+If no plan offered by the employer covers the spouse or children, the spouse or children may purchase insurance in the ACA marketplace and qualify for a premium tax credit, assuming all other eligibility rules are met.

-It's a new plan year and Jose's employer has changed its coverage options.
-Now, Jose's employer offers employee-only and employeeplus-children coverage.
-They've dropped the family coverage option so Alma no longer has an offer of coverage.
+► It's a new plan year and Jose's employer has changed its coverage options.
+Now, Jose's employer offers employee-only and employee-plus-children coverage.
+They've dropped the family coverage option, so Alma no longer has an offer of coverage.
 Employee-only insurance costs \$2,500 per year (7.1 percent of income) and coverage for the employee plus children costs \$4,500 per year (12.8 percent of income).
-The "employee plus children" option is considered affordable, even though it costs more than 9.5 percent of income, because Jose's employee-only insurance is affordable.
-This means that Jose and his children are not eligible for premium tax credits, whether or not they accept this coverage option.
-Alma doesn't have an offer of coverage through her own or Jose's employer so she may be eligible for premium tax credits to purchase coverage in the Marketplace.
+The "employee plus children" option is considered unaffordable, because it costs more than 8.39 percent of household income.
+Alma doesn't have an offer of coverage through her own or Jose's employer, so she and the children (if they are not eligible for Medicaid or CHIP) may be eligible for a premium tax credit to purchase coverage in the ACA marketplace.

-Are part-time workers eligible for premium tax credits?
+Are part-time workers eligible for a premium tax credit?

 The affordability and adequacy of an employee's health plan is measured the same way, regardless of whether the employee is designated as full-time or part-time.
-If a part-time worker is offered insurance that costs less than 9.5 percent of household income and meets minimum value, the worker will not be eligible for a premium tax credit.
-However, if a part-time worker is offered insurance that is unaffordable or is below minimum value - or if he is not offered coverage at all - then he may be eligible for a premium tax credit, assuming all other requirements are met.
+If a part-time worker is offered insurance that costs less than 8.39 percent of household income and meets minimum value, the worker will not be eligible for a premium tax credit.
+However, if a part-time worker is offered insurance that is unaffordable or is below minimum value - or if they are not offered coverage at all - then they may be eligible for a premium tax credit, assuming all other requirements are met.

-Does employer-sponsored coverage have to fail both the affordability and minimum value tests to allow an employee and dependents to jump the firewall and receive premium tax credits?
+Does employer-sponsored coverage have to fail both the affordability and minimum value tests to allow an employee and dependents to become eligible for a premium tax credit?

 No, the offer of employer-sponsored coverage does not need to fail both tests.
-An employee can jump the firewall and qualify for premium tax credits when no plan offered by the employer is both affordable and meets minimum value.
-For example, if an employer offers a plan that is very low-cost for the employee but it has a minimum value of less than 60 percent, the employee can turn down the plan and qualify for premium tax credits.
-However, if the employee enrolls in the plan, the employee will not be eligible for premium tax credits.
-The employee will be considered to have minimum essential coverage and will not face a shared responsibility payment.
-During the Marketplace open enrollment period, an employee who enrolls in an employer plan that is not affordable or not minimum value can drop that plan and enroll in a Marketplace qualified health plan (QHP) with premium tax credits, assuming the employee meets all other eligibility requirements.
+An employee can qualify for premium tax credits when no plan offered by the employer is both affordable and meets minimum value.
+For example, if an employer offers a plan that is very low-cost for the employee but has a minimum value of less than 60 percent, the employee can turn down the plan and qualify for a premium tax credit.
+However, if the employee enrolls in the plan, the employee will not be eligible for a premium tax credit.
+During the marketplace open enrollment period, an employee who enrolls in an employer plan that is not affordable or not minimum value can drop that plan and enroll in a marketplace qualified health plan (QHP) with a premium tax credit, assuming the employee meets all other eligibility requirements.